Football in Poland: History

 This match precipitated the popularity of the new sport in Poland.
 Initially the rules and regulations were very simplified, with the size of the field and the ball varying greatly.
 Despite being discouraged by many educational societies and the state authorities, the new sport gained extreme popularity among pupils of various gymnasiums in Galicia.
 The first football teams were formed and in 1903–1904, four Lwów-based gymnasiums formed their own sport clubs: the IV Gymnasium for Boys formed a club later renamed to Pogoń Lwów, while the pupils of the I and II State Schools formed the Sława Lwów club, later renamed to Czarni Lwów.
-In the same season the Lechia Lwów was also formed.
-It is uncertain which of the clubs was created first as they were initially poorly organized; however, the Czarni Lwów are usually credited as being the first Polish professional football team.
-The following year, the popularity of the sport spread to nearby Rzeszów where Resovia Rzeszów was formed, while in the German-held part of Poland, the 1.
-FC Katowice and Warta Poznań were formed.

 On 6 June 1906 a representation of Lwów youth came to Kraków for a repeat match, this time composed of two already organized teams, the Czarni and the team of the IV Gymnasium.
 Kraków's representation was badly beaten in both meetings (4-0 and 2-0 respectively).
 The same summer the Buffalo Bill Wild West Show set up camp at Kraków's Błonia, right outside of the traditional playground area and Jordan's garden.
 On 5 August 1906 the team of the Kraków-based Jan Sobieski Gymnasium played a match against the British and American members of Buffalo Bill's troupe, winning 1–0.
 The only goal scored by Stanisław Szeligowski was also the first goal scored by a Polish team in an international meeting.
 The success led to the popularisation of football in Kraków and to creation of the first Kraków-based professional football team, KS Cracovia - initially composed primarily of students of the Jan Sobieski Gymnasium.
 By the autumn of that year there were already 16 teams in Kraków, including Wisła Kraków (It is said that actually Wisła Kraków was the first professional football team and not Cracovia).
 In 1911, a Kraków-based Union of Polish Football for Galicia was formed and entered the Austrian Football Association.
 The union inspired the creation of a number of teams.